1 injured, 1 killed minutes apart in separate Seattle-area shootings

 According to the Seattle Fire Department’s online 911 dispatch log, a second shooting was called in less than 15 minutes later.

-A man in his 50s was shot in the Chinatown International District and taken to Harborview Medical Center with non-life threatening injuries, said hospital spokesperson Susan Gregg.
+A man in his 50s was shot in the Chinatown International District and taken to Harborview Medical Center with non-life-threatening injuries, said hospital spokesperson Susan Gregg.

 The shooting happened near the intersection of 12th Avenue South and South Weller Street, along a strip of businesses by Interstate 5.
 Additional information was not immediately available.